Event RecapSep 24, 2019

-Samantha Sultoon is a senior fellow with the Atlantic Council’s GeoEconomics Center and the Scowcroft Center for Strategy and Security.
+Samantha Sultoon is a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center.
 Samantha is also an international affairs fellow with the Council on Foreign Relations.

 Formerly a sanctions policy expert for the Department of the Treasury’s Office of Foreign Assets Control (OFAC), Samantha played an active role in the agency’s policy work.
 This included shaping new policies and regulations for both strengthening (Syria) and easing (Burma, Cuba, Sudan) sanctions measures, and developing and implementing new sanctions authorities (Global Magnitsky, Burundi).
 Samantha also created and led the implementation of OFAC’s strategy on Brexit- and EU-related sanctions issues, including diplomatic engagement and technical sanctions capacity building with allies and partners.
 Throughout her tenure at OFAC, Samantha was instrumental in designing the strategy and implementation of the Obama administration’s historic opening toward Cuba, and in the development and implementation of the Trump administration’s recalibration of Cuba policy.
 As a senior policy advisor, Samantha also represented OFAC domestically and internationally, conducting outreach and engagements with foreign governments and the private sector.